LiviuCP/goToScriptsPython/README.md

 5.9.
 Getting help

 The main navigation options can be viewed by entering the ? character and hitting ENTER in navigation mode.
 The application remains in "default mode" meaning the user can continue to use the navigation and commands functionality without the need to exit the help menu.
-This is slightly different from the BASH version where the user had to quit the help dialog to be able to continue to use the application.
+This is slightly different from the BASH-only version where the user had to quit the help dialog to be able to continue to use the application.
 The main help menu is complemented by two specialized menus, namely the clipboard/recursive help (type ?clip and hit ENTER) and the batch renaming help menu (?ren + ENTER).
 For more details about these functionality areas check sections 5.7, 5.8 and 8.

 5.10.
 Settings